-- 4.2 It is important that the LTDP is updated regularly to provide the best information possible to make informed decisions on defence acquisitions and the budget cycle.
-The following processes will, therefore, be a feature of the Defence Planning System: - a.
+4.2 It is important that the LTDP is updated regularly to provide the best information possible to inform decisions on defence acquisitions and the budget cycle.
+The following processes will, therefore, be a feature of managing the LTDP:

+- a.
 An updated LTDP and accompanying report from officials will be submitted to Ministers to inform their considerations during the strategic phase of the budget process. - b.
 The LTDP will be treated as a dynamic, evolutionary document and updated on a regular basis as warranted by the availability of new and more accurate information. - c.
-The LTDP will be updated whenever there is a significant change in the Government's financial circumstances or a change in policy. - d.
+The LTDP will be updated whenever there is a significant change in the Government's financial circumstances, a change in policy, or to support the financial impact of NZDF asset revaluations. - d.
 An updated LTDP will be made available whenever acquisition proposals are submitted for government consideration and approval.
-This will permit Ministers to consider each project within the overall context of total planned acquisitions and with a clear view of priorities, risks and trade-offs. - 4.3 It is also important that Ministers have confidence that projects are well managed and that acquisition activity is consistent with the LTDP and Government direction.
-This has been achieved by the use of the following processes by the Ministry of Defence (MoD) and the New Zealand Defence Force (NZDF): - a.
+This will permit Ministers to consider each project within the overall context of total planned acquisitions and with a clear view of priorities, risks and trade-offs.

+4.3 It is also important that Ministers have confidence that projects are well managed and that acquisition activity is consistent with the LTDP and government direction.
+This has been achieved by the use of the following processes by the MoD and the NZDF:

+- a.
 Government approval will be sought to proceed with acquisition activity for each project. - b.
 The Minister of Defence will be consulted prior to commencing major project definition studies. - c.
 The Minister of Defence will be consulted prior to documentation being made available to commercial suppliers. - d.
 The Minister of Defence will be advised of the outcome of the evaluation of the responses from commercial suppliers. - e.
 The Minister of Defence will be consulted prior to documentation being made available to short-listed suppliers, and on the criteria to be used for evaluating the responses. - f.
-The Minister of Defence will be advised of the outcome of the tender evaluation, including an analysis of the ability of the equipment to be

-- acquired to meet the capability, and on contract negotiations with the preferred supplier(s). - g.
+The Minister of Defence will be advised of the outcome of the tender evaluation, including an analysis of the ability of the equipment to be acquired to meet the capability, and on contract negotiations with the preferred supplier(s).

+g.
 On completion of the contract negotiations, Ministerial approval will be sought to enter into contract with the preferred supplier(s) and for the appropriation of funds.